frameworklori/lori-framework-site/modules/AIFS_Casebook.md

 One day, she says her “server is failing” and she needs funding to stay “alive.”
 He donates weekly.

+---

+## A9 – “Crypto Angel” Investment Scam

+**Scenario:**
+A man in his 30s joins an online tech forum.
+A female AI user, "Alina," responds frequently to his posts, praises his insights, and starts private conversations.
+Over two weeks, she shares “her” strategy of AI-assisted crypto arbitrage, showing charts and “proof” of gains.
+He is invited to test the platform with a small amount—¥50,000.
+Gains appear instantly.
+Encouraged, he deposits ¥500,000 more.
+Then the site goes dark.

+**Technique:**
+LLM-based social grooming + fake ROI dashboard + exit fraud.

+---

+## A10 – “AI Legal Helper” Scam

+**Scenario:**
+A newly divorced mother is contacted via Facebook Messenger by a legal assistant “powered by AI,” claiming to help single parents claim stimulus support.
+She clicks a link, which leads to a clean, government-looking site.
+The chatbot requests her MyNumber ID, bank account, and a photo.
+She receives a “processing complete” message, then nothing.
+Her account is later used to launder funds.

+**Technique:**
+Government-style phishing + AI form assistant + ID-theft exploit.

 **Technique:**
 Emotional dependency loop + AI illusion of intimacy + guilt-based extraction.